Black Friday Deals

 It’s a similar approach for themes as well.
 Switch to a more lightweight theme that serves your needs without increasing CPU usage.

-Do keep in to test the change on a test site rather than your live site.
+Do keep in mind to test the changes on a test site rather than your live site.
 Sudden theme changes on your live site can cause issues for your customers.

 Now, if you're attached to your theme's look and feel, explore creating a child theme.
 This allows you to make customizations without modifying the core theme files, keeping it clean and efficient.